 - IT home appliance

 - Smart house products

 How does the system work?

 When the HM-TR module’s terminal is connected to a power supply source, it should send and receive data simultaneously, firstly it sends the data with its DRX pin and then automatically switches to a receiving data mode.
 If there is data in a receiving mode, it receives it with its DTX pin.
 The needed time to switching between these two modes is 50 ms.

-Two types of this modules are available.
-The HM-TR-TTL functions based on TTL logic level and HM-TR-232 functions based on RS232 logic level.
+Two types of these modules are available.
+The HM-TR-TTL functions based on the TTL logic level and HM-TR-232 functions based on the RS232 logic level.
 It has a Max232 IC on the board, so it can connect directly to a serial port of a computer.

-Figure 3 displays a HM-TR Module and its related antenna
+Figure 3 displays an HM-TR Module and its related antenna

 Figure 4 displays the HM-TR-232 pin designations

-Figure 5 displays the schematic diagram of the PCB developed to build two PCBs that each is housing an Atmel AVR microcontroller, a LCD display (not installed in this project) and a RS232 IC to make the communication possible between each PCB and the PC.
+Figure 5 displays the schematic diagram of the PCB developed to build two PCBs that each is housing an Atmel AVR microcontroller, an LCD display (not installed in this project), and an RS232 IC to make communication possible between each PCB and the PC.